Not Your Father's Music Player

 At Moon Audio, we create a custom cable for you using the highest quality UP-OCC silver or copper conductors that can be manufactured.
 UP-OCC metals are void of impurities and are optimized for signal transfer and sound quality.
 We have one of the largest collections of audio and headphone connection options available online and we create limitless audio cable options depending on your specific gear and needs.

 The Astell&Kern SE180 Music Player is the latest iteration in the perfected portables by one of the best DAP companies on the market.
 Although the design of an interchangeable module is not as "new and innovative" as A&K claims it is, in the same methodology as the SE200, giving the user the ability to tailor their gear based on personal I/O and audio preferences is always a welcomed choice.
 Ultimately, it's new for Astell&Kern, and for a company that holds a sizable chunk of the audiophile-grade DAP market, it might as well be a new innovation since iBasso specializes in switchable amplifier cards only.
 With a great FHD screen, premium Astell&Kern build, flagship-level DAC chip and sound quality, the SE180 allows you to listen to your music the way you want to.
-For those wanting a customized sound or to even have options without having to buy a completely separate device, the SE180 makes a good choice for your portable Hi-Fi solution.
+For those wanting a customized sound or to even have options without having to buy a completely separate device, the SE180 makes a great choice for your portable Hi-Fi solution.

 What's in the Box